Electric Generating Equipment Considerations

 AEP Ohio will prepare and provide the Interconnection Agreement once the application is approved.
 Here is a sample of the Interconnection Agreement for inverter-based equipment that is < 25 kW.

 The Standard Form Application must be submitted for generating equipment systems that don't qualify for the Short Form Application.
-You can submit a Standard Form Application online by going to https://aep.powerclerk.com and registering an account with PowerClerk.
+You can submit a Standard Form Application online after registering an account with PowerClerk.

 AEP Ohio will prepare and provide the Interconnection Agreement once the application is approved.
 Here is a sample of the Standard Interconnection Agreement.